|University Business Office

 Students also risk tarnishing their credit rating and will be subject to further enforcement proceedings.
 Collection efforts are costly to the student.
 Avoid additional costs by paying on time.
-Agencies charge the student a 33.33% fee that is the collection industry standard.
 Collection fees cannot be appealed.
 If a student finds that their account has been referred to a collection company, they must contact the company immediately to make payment arrangements.

 Additionally, the account can be listed by the Credit Bureau as a bad debt; a delinquent account can be collected in full from income tax refunds, lottery winnings or other refunds due from the state; and the account may be turned over to the Virginia Attorney General's Office for litigation.
 Timely payment is strongly encouraged so that collection efforts can be avoided.

 Eligibility for In-state Tuition